 The challenge is how to focus one’s preparation, especially now that the exam blueprint covers 11 semesters of prerequisite coursework.
 There is much greater integration of science content within all three of the science-based sections.

-Therefore, you have to have a more holistic approach into the sections focusing on the highest yield concepts across all of the subject areas rather than just focusing on certain sections.The new MCAT has a much greater integration of science content within all three of the science-based sections.Click To Tweet
+Therefore, you have to have a more holistic approach as you’re studying.
+You need to focus on the highest yield concepts across all of the subject areas, rather than just focusing on certain sections.The new MCAT has a much greater integration of science content within all three of the science-based sections.Click To Tweet

 The biggest mistake students make in preparing for the MCAT:

 Eric’s advice to students planning to take the MCAT: